WallabyCurtis/PanOSINT.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Initializing the PanOSINT Project
 published: true
 ---
 Initially, we need places to organize the effort that goes into this set-up.
 A few different repositories will be made in order to best coordinate our efforts.
 As need becomes apparent, a Slack may be developed, and perhaps a Trello.